“Per Ardua” (Through Adversity)

 He’s Gone Too Far!

 It’s taken hundreds of years and probably millions of words dancing on the edge of total heresy but finally – he’s done it!
-The Pope has gone over the edge with the Vatican’s latest Normae de Gravioribus Delicti document in which the Congregation for the Doctrine of the Faith has put ordaining women or being ordained and being a woman right up on the list with sexual abuse of children and the mentally challenged.
+The Pope has gone over the edge with the Vatican’s latest Normae de Gravioribus Delicti document!
+In this document the Congregation for the Doctrine of the Faith has put ordaining women or being ordained and being a woman right up on the list with sexual abuse of children and the mentally challenged.

 Through my disbelief and rage, I can still manage to ask 3 questions: